jQuery Time Entry Reference

 $.timeEntry.setDefaults({show24Hours: true, showSeconds: true});

-$(selector).timeEntry('change', name, value)jQuery Update a single setting for the time entry instance(s) attached to the given input field(s).
+$(selector).timeEntry('option', name, value)jQuery object Update a particular setting for the time entry instance(s) attached to the given input field(s).

 Since 1.4.8.